adiwg/mdEditor-doc/record/edit/metadata.md

 # Record Metadata

-Record Metadata allows you to describe your record's metadata, including descriptions of the process of metadata creation, contributors of creation of the metadata, and metadata repositories.
+Record Metadata allows you to describe your record's metadata, including a description of the process of metadata creation, contributors to the creation of the metadata, and metadata repositories.

 ---

 * **Metadata Status **is not required but recommended.
 * **Dates **are** **not required but recommended.
 Enter a correction date or date of the last update.